 Parent Involvement.
-Emerging research suggests that children with parents who are involved in their learning are more likely to attend school, earn higher grades, improve their social skills, graduate from high school and go on to college.
-Parent involvement in the school can be important too if it is linked to improving learning, developing specific skills or encouraging children to take more challenging classes.
+Emerging research suggests that children with parents who are engaged in their learning are more likely to earn higher grades and test scores, improve their social skills, graduate from high school, and go on to college.
+Parent involvement in the school can be important too if it is linked to improving learning, developing specific skills, or encouraging children to take more challenging classes.
 Parent involvement can also build a sense of community accountability for student learning.
 Under the No Child Left Behind Act of 2001, districts are required to use a portion of their federal funding to form and support a district parent advisory council.
 Abbott schools are required to make efforts to involve parents and caregivers in their children's education and in general school decision-making.
-At the very least, each school should have a parent-community coordinator or a family liaison, and parent representation on its School Leadership Committees (SLC).
+At the very least, each school should have a parent-community coordinator (or family liaison) and parent representation on its SLC.